digibio/the-graph/README.md

 You can optionally use [klayjs-noflo](https://github.com/noflo/klayjs-noflo) for automatic layout of graphs.

 `the-graph` is used as the editor in the [Flowhub IDE](https://flowhub.io).

-# Fork information

-When I tried to inject this into my own WebPack-driven React project as a regular component, this failed - of course no surprise, reading further a bit.

-So this started as a hack to be able to use it anyway.

-So far so good; there is a working implementation of the basic demo as a webpack project in react-webgraph-example.

-Tests will most likely not work anymore.

-Working on getting the styles/classNames right now, most of it is workable atm, using modular class injection.

 ## Examples